 Utilize Metal Structures

 Architectural metal forms can help create a structure for trailing vines.
-Use ones with small-scale leaves to help keep the plants from overwhelming the table.
+Use ones with small- to medium-scale leaves, like eucalyptus, to help keep the plants from overwhelming the table.

 Go Big With XL Potted Plants